 George G Scott junior

 George Gilbert Scott junior (1837-97) was the eldest son of Sir George G Scott (see immediately above) and studied at Eton before being articled to his father and then going to Cambridge.
 He developed his own artistic personality, preferring late mediaeval gothic as a model and admired the work of Morris and Co, for whom he produced designs for wallpaper.
 He did his standing in the Church of England no good by becoming a Roman Catholic after his father died, to the strong disapproval of his brother J O Scott (see this section below).
-Following court proceedings in 1883, his eccentric behaviour caused him to be certified insane – he was put into hospital in Northampton as ‘a wandering lunatic’ in 1888 – before going to France.
-He returned and recovered somewhat.
+Following court proceedings in 1883, his eccentric behaviour caused him to be certified insane and he was put into hospital in Northampton as ‘a wandering lunatic’ in 1888.
+From there he went to France and on his return appeared to have recovered somewhat.
 He had independent means and died at the Midland Hotel at St Pancras (BN 72 p699), one of his father’s masterpieces.
 His unfinished work was taken over by J O Scott, who was far more pedestrian (I had chosen this word before discovering that Gavin Stamp, in his introduction to his edition of Sir George G Scott’s Recollections had also used it), just as George junior had taken over their father’s.

 Lit: G Stamp: An Architect of Promise; George Gilbert Scott Junior, 2002